-A dislocation is usually caused by a sudden impact, and most dislocations are caused by either a fall or a sports injury.
-Sports involving intense physical contact, such as hockey or football, have a higher number of dislocations than other sports.
+A shoulder dislocation is usually caused by a sudden impact, and most dislocations are caused by either a fall or a sports injury.
+Sports involving intense physical contact, such as hockey or football, have a higher number of shoulder dislocations than other sports.
 Any hard fall or blow to a joint can cause it to become dislocated.
-The impact from a motor vehicle accident may also cause a joint to pop out of place.
+The impact from a car accident may also cause a joint to pop out of place.

 It is important to take dislocations seriously as they can have severe consequences if not treated properly and promptly.
 For example, dislocations may cause nerve damage, tearing of ligaments or muscles, or even lead to the development of arthritis.

 Because of such potential for harm after a dislocation, it is necessary that you take the appropriate steps to seek treatment right away.
 AICA Orthopedics has a staff of specialists who can diagnose and treat your injury so you can begin the process toward a full recovery.

 After most injuries, it’s pretty easy to visibly tell at a glance whether or not you have a dislocated joint.
 It may look deformed or may be at an odd angle compared to another similar joint on the body.
 Some shoulder dislocations may result in a “bulge” or “indention” near the socket of the joint.
 The incident that caused the injury can also cause severe pain and even reduce or remove your ability to move your shoulder, leg, arm, toes or fingers, and more.

 Always call for medical help as soon as you witness an injury or discover a dislocation.
 Do your best to help keep the affected individual (or yourself) as still as possible.